 How will you know which length to use?
 Continue reading below.

-WHEN TO USE EXTRA LONG OR STANDARD STITCHES
+WHEN TO USE EXTRA LONG OR STANDARD BASTE STITCH

-Use standard stitches for fabrics that are easy to penetrate.
-Thin fabric such as silk and cotton lawn.
+You will use a standard length baste stitch when sewing thin fabrics that are easy to penetrate.
+These can include silk and cotton lawn.

 Use contrasting threads so that it’ll be easier for the sewer to locate and follow it while doing the final stitches.
 Here is a list of things where you’ll be using baste stitches: